-This area is a transition zone at the nexus of three ecoregions and as a results has a high diversity of species in unique assemblages.
+This area is a transition zone at the nexus of three ecoregions and as a result has a high diversity of species in unique assemblages.

 Ecoregions